isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Alternative

-Often, a loop that requires a `break` is a god candidate for a function (algorithm), in which case the `break` becomes a `return`.
+Often, a loop that requires a `break` is a good candidate for a function (algorithm), in which case the `break` becomes a `return`.

     ???

-Often. a loop that that uses `continue` can equivalently and as clearly be expressed by an `if`-statement.
+Often. a loop that uses `continue` can equivalently and as clearly be expressed by an `if`-statement.

     ???